 - He is possibly from Annapolis based on evidence collected.

 - Through investigation, it was determined that it is possible that the victim was killed during the approximate time period of December 2016 to March 2017.

-The investigation is ongoing and therefore no additional details can be released at this time.
-Anyone with information regarding this death is asked to contact the Major Crimes Division at 240.773.5700.
+This remains an ongoing investigation and no further information can be confirmed at this time.
+Anyone with information regarding this homicide or the victim is urged to contact the Montgomery County Police Department – Major Crimes Division at 240.773.5070.
+Callers may remain anonymous.